PedroHFMG/PedroHFMG/README.md

 ## 👋

-* 🌱 Currently learning PHP and Javascript
+* 🌱 Currently learning: PHP and Javascript.
-* 🎮 Currently doing some projects in Godot and Unity
+* 🎮 Currently doing: some projects in Godot and Unity.
+* 🎨 Hobbies: videogames, mangas, music-making and weightlifting.